Operational clarity for daily work

 Guest Advocate Understanding how technical decisions impact guest experience Excellent equipment, but poor reviews

 The third hat is the most undervalued.
-A chief engineer who thinks only about equipment forgets that a noisy AC unit at 2 AM isn't "within acceptable parameters"—it's a lost guest.
-That a "technically functional" elevator that takes 3 minutes is a complaint at the front desk.
+A chief engineer who thinks only about equipment forgets that a noisy AC unit at 2 a.m. isn't "within acceptable parameters" — it's a guest who won't come back.
+A "technically functional" elevator that takes three minutes to arrive is a complaint waiting at the front desk.

 The 80/20 Formula: A Manager's Time

-How should a hotel chief engineer allocate their time?
+How should a hotel chief engineer spend their time?

 80% management, 20% technical work

-This formula meets resistance from engineers who came up through the ranks.
-It feels wrong to sit in meetings when there's a pipe leaking in the basement.
-But if the chief engineer is personally fixing that pipe—who's planning next year's budget?
-Who's checking preventive maintenance compliance?
+This ratio meets resistance from engineers who came up through the trades.
+Sitting in a meeting feels wrong when there's a pipe leaking in the basement.
+But if the chief engineer is down there fixing the pipe, who's planning next year's budget?
+Who's checking that preventive maintenance actually got done?
 Who's negotiating the elevator service contract?

 Category Time Share Example Tasks